uix5/info-inpdir/README.md

     |    4 | Slave Number
     |   88 | Zeros / Garbage

-Send by a master upon switching input focus to another slave or to the master by pressing the appropriate hotkey(s).
+Sent by a master upon switching input focus to another slave or to the master by pressing the appropriate hotkey(s).

 Unsure why the `Slave Number` field is sent by the master.
 See